OR WAIT null SECS

-A recent paper you co-authored (1) discusses the initial demonstration of a deep-ultraviolet (UV) 244 nm excitation spatial heterodyne Raman spectrometer (SHRS), and you mentioned that one of the motivations for developing such a device is planetary exploration using a lander or rover.
+A recent paper you co-authored discusses the initial demonstration of a deep-ultraviolet (UV) 244 nm excitation spatial heterodyne Raman spectrometer (SHRS), and you mentioned that one of the motivations for developing such a device is planetary exploration using a lander or rover (1).
 Later in the paper, you discuss the limitations of Raman spectroscopy in such an environment.
 Would you briefly summarize these limitations, and how this device will overcome them?

 Raman issues include poor sensitivity, 0.1% in many cases, and luminescence interference.
-Deep UV excitation (<~250 nm) gets around the fluorescence issue by shifting the Raman spectrum to a wavelength range where most things don’t fluoresce.
+Deep UV excitation (< ~250 nm) gets around the fluorescence issue by shifting the Raman spectrum to a wavelength range where most things don’t fluoresce.
 Using 244 nm excitation, for example; even CH stretch bands are below 265 nm, and most things don’t fluoresce at such short wavelengths.
 You can also avoid a lot of fluorescence using near-infrared excitation, at say 785 nm, but in this case, the Raman signal can be much lower, because of the smaller Raman cross section at red wavelengths.
 The Raman scattering efficiency goes as the inverse 4th power of wavelength, so a 1000 cm-1 Raman band, using 244 nm excitation, has more than two orders of magnitude larger cross section than the same band using 244 nm excitation.
-This doesn’t mean you will necessarily get 100 times more signal using 244 nm excitation, because there are other considerations, such as sample penetration depth.
-Deep-UV also offers another signal advantage, resonance enhancement.
+This doesn’t mean you will necessarily get 100 times more signal using 244 nm excitation though, since there are other factors to consider, such as sample penetration depth.
+Deep-UV also offers another signal advantage: resonance enhancement.
 In this case, resonance can provide another several orders of magnitude larger Raman cross section.
 So, the potential is there to get much higher sensitivity using deep-UV excitation.
 Traditionally, UV spectrometers are large, because of the need for very high spectral resolution, which typically requires a high dispersion path.
 The SHRS technique allows high spectral resolution in the deep-UV, in a relatively small footprint.

 The discovery of organisms that can survive in environments like deep-ocean hydrothermal vents has changed our way of thinking about where life can evolve.
 These kinds of places might be similar to where life got started on Earth, or might have started on other planets.
 Studying these places is important to understanding ocean chemistry, but also to understanding the extremes in which life can thrive.
 Hydrothermal vents are believed to have existed once on Mars, and such locations would be good candidates to explore in the search for signs of past life there.
 Making chemical measurements at deep-ocean vents is hard, because of the depth, and extreme temperature and pressure, and because chemical sensors that can be used under these extreme conditions are rare.
 The ability to use remote LIBS and Raman to analyze the elemental composition of hydrothermal vent fluids would greatly expand the amount of chemical information that could be obtained in a limited time.